-Istanbul's Archaeological Museum contains an important and beautifully presented collection of prehistoric, Greek, Roman, and Byzantine antiquities, which all come from the Topkapi Palace collections.
-Along with the nearby Museum of Turkish and Islamic Arts, this is the city's top museum attraction and it should be high on the list of things to do for history-loving tourists.
+Along with the Museum of Turkish and Islamic Arts, opposite the Blue Mosque, this is the city's top museum attraction and it should be high on the list of things to do for any traveler interested in history.

-Located in Gülhane Park, just to the south of Topkapi Palace itself, the museum consists of three separate buildings.
+Located in Gülhane Park, just to the south of Topkapı Palace itself, the museum consists of three separate sections housed in three buildings.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 The main building, with its imposing Neoclassical facade, houses the museum's major treasures.